-- Any required major course requirements with a minimum grade of "C" - At least 50% of the major course work must be completed at Cypress College; - 25 units of Associate Degree General Education Graduation Requirements; - Reading Proficiency requirement; - · At least one 3 unit course in cultural diversity: - Any elective courses to complete a minimum of 60 units with an overall Grade Point Average of 2.0
+- Any required major course requirements with a minimum grade of "C" - At least 50% of the major course work must be completed at Cypress College.
+The Liberal Arts Areas of Emphasis in Arts & Humanities, Human Communication, Social & Behavioral Sciences, and Math & Science are excluded from the 50% policy. - 25 units of Associate Degree General Education Graduation Requirements; - · Reading Proficiency requirement; - · At least one 3 unit course in cultural diversity: - Any elective courses to complete a minimum of 60 units with an overall Grade Point Average of 2.0